ovh/docs/pages/cloud/nutanix/30-software-gateway-replacement/guide.en-gb.md

 ![Remove CDROM 09](images/03-remove-cdrom09.png){.thumbnail}

 <a name="configureippfsense"></a>

-### Configure pfSense IP Addresses Through the Console
+### Configure pfSense IP addresses through the console

 We will configure the **pfSense** gateway IP addresses as follows:

-- WAN interface: Use this part of the guide “[Retrieving a public address in the OVHcloud Control Panel](#getpublicaddress)” to assign the IP address and gateway on this interface.
+- WAN interface: Use this part of the [Retrieving a public address in the OVHcloud Control Panel](#getpublicaddress) guide to assign the IP address and gateway on this interface.
 - LAN Interface: 192.168.10.254/24 which is the gateway address of the Nutanix cluster private network followed by the subnet mask.

 Accept the licence by pressing the `Enter`{.action} key.